sablier-labs/docs/docs/contracts/v2/reference/core/interfaces/interface.IAdminable.md

 - Does not revert if the admin is the same.
 - This function can potentially leave the contract without an admin, thereby removing any functionality that is only available to the admin.
 Requirements:
-- The caller must be the contract admin.
+- `msg.sender` must be the contract admin.

 ```solidity
 function transferAdmin(address newAdmin) external;